-Golden Retriever colors include: cream, dark golden, light golden, red and of course, the classic gold.
+Golden Retrievers come in the colors: cream, dark golden, light golden, red, and the classic gold.
 Let’s break down these gorgeous color coats of the Golden Retriever.

-Despite these dogs having 5 colors, not all are officially recognized as a “standard color” by the American Kennel Club.
+Despite these dogs having 5 colors, not all are officially recognized as a “standard color” by the AKC.
 As a matter of fact, just the golden, light golden and dark golden are official colors.

 |COLOR||STANDARD COLORS||REGISTRATION CODE|

-The cream color isn’t what comes to mind when you first think of a Golden Retriever.
-Yet, cream is still a widely popular color in these dogs.
-To call these dogs anything but a Golden Retriever is incorrect, though sometimes they get mistaken for Labradors.
+The cream color isn’t what comes to mind when you first think of the Golden Retriever.
+Yet, cream is still a popular color in these dogs.
+To call these dogs anything but a Golden Retriever is wrong, though they get mistaken for Labradors all the time.

 The coat color of cream Golden Retrievers looks like an off-white.
-Furthermore, they’re much more popular in the United Kingdom than the United States, or anywhere else for that matter.
+But what’s really interesting is that the cream variation is much more popular in the United Kingdom than the United States, or anywhere else for that matter.

 For this reason, they’re sometimes referred to as “English Golden Retrievers” or “English Cream Golden Retrievers.”
-And as you may have guessed, the cream coat color is not officially recognized by the American Kennel Club.
+And as you may have guessed, this cream coat color is not officially recognized by the AKC, as they were developed abroad.

-In other words, they won’t accept cream Golden Retrievers in the show ring.
+In other words, they might not accept cream Golden Retrievers in the show ring.
 But if you don’t plan to show your dog, who really cares?
 They have the same great personality as any other Golden Retriever.

 Are Cream Colored Golden Retrievers Rare?

 Be on the look out for buzz words, such as “white” or “platinum.”
-It’s nothing more than a bad marketing tactic to try to sell you on their rarity.
+At the end of the day, it’s nothing more than a bad marketing tactic to try to sell you on their rarity.